ringcentral/engage-digital-api-docs/docs/routing/quick-start/node.md

 # Tasks JavaScript Quick Start

 Welcome to the Engage Platform.

-In this Quick Start, we are going to help you get a list of tasks that agents can engage customers through in just a few minutes.
-Let's get started.
+In this Quick Start, we are going to help you get a list of tasks that can be assigned to agents within your account.
+Obtaining a reference to a task by its ID is an important first step in managing the workflow of that task.
+This Quick Start will have you up and running in minutes.

 ## Obtain Access Key